OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Conventions

 Step Packages use a convention-based structure.
-This structure, along with the structure of the `metadata.json` file, is [versioned](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Concepts/Versioning.md) by the metadata `version` property.
+This structure, along with the structure of the `metadata.json` file, is [versioned](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Concepts/Versioning.md) by the metadata's `version` property.

 Example Step Package structure: